MMonkeyKiller/opendeck-ss550/README.md

 1. Download an archive from [releases](https://github.com/4ndv/opendeck-akp153/releases)
 2. In OpenDeck: Plugins -> Install from file
-3. Download [udev rules](./40-opendeck-akp153.rules) and install them by copying into `/etc/udev/rules.d/` and running `sudo udevadm control --reload-rules`
+3. Linux: Download [udev rules](./40-opendeck-akp153.rules) and install them by copying into `/etc/udev/rules.d/` and running `sudo udevadm control --reload-rules`
 4. Unplug and plug again the device, restart OpenDeck

+## Known issues

+- All the "old" devices come with the same serial number.
+You cannot use two of the same devices at the same time (for example a pair of 153R-s), but you can use two different devices at the same time (for example a 153R and a 153E)

 ## Building